microsoft/FigmaSharp/README.md

 This results in a `FigmaDocument`, which is a hierarchy of `FigmaNode`s, and some metadata.
 [Browse the documentation]() to learn more about everything you can do with a Figma document, .

-## Rendering native views and controls
+## FigmaSharp.Cocoa

 This is where the real magic happens.
 Being able to use Figma documents in C# is nice enough, but we can go one step further and use them to draw native UI views.
 Currently FigmaSharp only supports Cocoa using [Xamarin.Mac](), but others (e.g. WPF, Windows, WinForms) may be added later (contribute!).

+### Rendering native views and controls

 * [NSView.FromFigmaFile()](FigmaSharp/blob/master/FigmaSharp.Cocoa/FigmaViewExtensions.cs#L44)
 * [NSView.FromFigmaUrl()](FigmaSharp/blob/master/FigmaSharp.Cocoa/FigmaViewExtensions.cs#L55)